 What does that mean to someone without a chemistry degree?

-Dermal fibroblasts are cells within the dermis layer of skin, which are responsible for generating connective tissue and allowing the skin to recover from injury.
+Inside the dermis layer of the skin, dermal fibroblasts generate connective tissue and aid in injury recovery.
 The majority of information we can locate to help us understand their role in our bodies relates to musculoskeletal injuries and heart tissue.
 There’s additional information within Wikipedia stating that:

 “Since dermal fibroblasts play a critical role in wound healing, researchers are attempting to generate mature dermal fibroblasts to repair second and third-degree burns.”

 This information is hopeful, as it highlights fibroblasts’ importance in the healing and regeneration of skin.

 Just one problem: To stimulate fibroblasts in a way that results in effective healing, scientists must use stem cells.
 Stem cells are notoriously delicate, prone to undergoing cell apoptosis (dying), almost immediately after extraction.